2010–11 IFA Premiership

-The 2010–11 IFA Premiership (known as the Carling Premiership for sponsorship reasons) was the third season since its establishment after a major overhaul of the league system in Northern Ireland, and the 110th season of Irish league football overall.
+The 2010–11 IFA Premiership (known as the Carling Premiership for sponsorship reasons) was the 3rd season of the IFA Premiership, the highest level of league football in Northern Ireland, and the 110th season of Irish league football overall.

+Linfield were champions, winning the league for the 50th time and the 2nd consecutive season.

+Summary

 The season began on 7 August 2010, and concluded on 30 April 2011.
 Linfield were crowned champions for the second successive season, after a 4–0 win over Lisburn Distillery on 26 April 2011.
 This was Linfield's 50th Irish League title.

 The same day, Newry City were relegated to IFA Championship 1 after a 4–0 loss to Glenavon.

 Teams

 After a two-legged play-off against 2009–10 Championship 1 runners-up Donegal Celtic, Institute were relegated to the 2010–11 IFA Championship after an aggregate 1–0 loss, with Donegal Celtic taking their place for this season's IFA Premiership.

 2009–10 IFA Championship 1 winners Loughgall were not eligible for promotion as they were not awarded the required domestic licence by the IFA.